chrisguest75/hls_examples/03_create_live_hls/README.md

 # README

-Demonstrate how to monitor a folder for changes.
+Demonstrate how to simulate a remote process sending audio and building a HLS on the server side.

 https://github.com/chrisguest75/shell_examples/blob/master/47_ffmpeg/RECORDING.md